jelilio/sample-flask-app/README.md

 pip install -r requirements.txt

 - Copy app.py or download it from source repository
+- Copy /templates directory or download it from source repository
-- Configure database credentials and parameters
+- Configure database by copying the /instances directory

 ## 3. Start Web Server